 Today we will talk about an enchanting city that is becoming more and more attractive for tourists: Evora.

 Founded by the Celts, its period of biggest development was during the Roman rule.
-However, many of its attractions were built in the centuries afterwards.
+However, many of its monuments were built much later.
 Let’s discover them.

 Temple of Diana